55 docs tagged with "Community"

 This tutorial describes how to run analytical queries on sample data by using ScalarDB Analytics with PostgreSQL.

-This guide explains how to run non-transactional storage operations through the ScalarDB core library.
+This guide explains how to run non-transactional storage operations through the ScalarDB Core library.

 This page explains how to run non-transactional storage operations through the primitive CRUD interface, also known as the Storage API.
 This guide assumes that you have an advanced understanding of ScalarDB.

-This guide explains how to configure your ScalarDB properties file and create schemas to run transactions through a one-phase or a two-phase commit interface by using the ScalarDB core library.
+This guide explains how to configure your ScalarDB properties file and create schemas to run transactions through a one-phase or a two-phase commit interface by using the ScalarDB Core library.

-This page includes a list of release notes for ScalarDB 3.13.
+This page includes a list of release notes for ScalarDB 3.16.

 This tutorial describes how to run benchmarking tools for ScalarDB.
 Database benchmarking is helpful for evaluating how databases perform against a set of standards.